2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 Introducing unnecessary coupling in our software will come back to bite us in the future, affecting maintainability in a very negative way, since any edit we make (for instance, to fix a bug) can potentially lead to edit the rest of the software (or game) we are writing.

-Reducing coupling is done by reducing interdependency, coordination and information flow between elements of a program.
+Reducing coupling is done by reducing interdependence, coordination and information flow between elements of a program.

 Examples of coupling include: